Buy a Life Insurance Plan in a few clicks

 Retirement years are the golden years of life.

 Our representative will get in touch with you at the earliest.

-In order to file income tax in India, an assessee must fill and submit various forms, depending on the type of category in which the assessee fits.
+To file income tax in India, an assessee must fill and submit various forms, depending on the type of category in which the assessee fits.
 The ITR-2 form is one such form that must be completed as part of the tax filing procedure.
-ITR 2 Form is filed by individuals and Hindu Undivided Families (HUFs) who are not engaged in any business or profession.
-Both Indian nationals and non-resident Indians can use it to file tax returns with the IT Department.
+The ITR-2 form is filed by individuals and Hindu Undivided Families (HUFs) who are not engaged in any business or profession.
+Indian nationals and non-resident Indians can use it to file tax returns with the IT Department.